Berri Football Club

 Berri Football Club (commonly known as The Demons) is an Australian rules football club playing in the Riverland Football League (RFL) in South Australia.
 The club has an illustrious history winning many premierships, most recently the A-Grade in 2010.

 The Club

 The Berri Football Club headquarters is also the RFL headquarters.
 The current coach is Clint Ridgeway and the captain is Evan Penaluna.
-The president of the club is Ronald Foulds.
+As of 2025 the president of the club is De-Anne Johns, the first female president.

 In 2002, the club won the RFL premiership, coming from eight goals down in the second quarter to secure the greatest comeback in an RFL grand final.
 The club was captained by Sam Ingerson in that year.
 In 2010 they defeated arch rivals Barmera-Monash to win premiership after finishing on top of the table.

 Rivalry

 The club shares a rivalry with Barmera/Monash and competes once a year in the Fisher Cup, named after Bob Fisher, who played with both clubs.